 - Medical benefits ($5,000) — This pays medical bills for you and others covered on your policy regardless of fault.
-This coverage is sometimes referred to as personal injury protection (PIP).
+This coverage is also called personal injury protection (PIP).

-- Bodily Injury Liability ($15,000/$30,000) — If you injure someone in a car accident, this coverage pays their medical and rehabilitation expenses and any damages for which you are found liable.
-The $15,000 pays for injures to one person, the $30,000 represents the total available for one accident.
+- Bodily Injury Liability ($15,000/$30,000) — If you injure someone in a car accident, this coverage pays their medical and rehabilitation expenses and any damages you are liable for.
+The $15,000 pays for injuries to one person, the $30,000 represents the total available for one accident.

 Pennsylvania is also a no-fault state, which complicates matters a bit more.
 Our state allows drivers to choose between no-fault insurance and traditional insurance (full tort).

-With traditional insurance, you maintain your right to sue the at-fault party, and you can be sued as well.
+With traditional insurance, you maintain the right to sue the at-fault party.
 However, no-fault insurance limits a driver’s right to sue, unless the accident meets specific medical thresholds (i.e., serious or permanent impairment of bodily function or disfigurement).

 Can I Sue an Uninsured/Underinsured Driver?